Richard Shelley (grand prior): Life

 Meanwhile, Mary had resolved to restore the order of St. John in England, and Shelley was actively employed in making the necessary arrangements.
 On the re-establishment of the order in April 1557 Shelley was made turcopolier, an office second in dignity to that of grand prior, which was conferred on Thomas Tresham I (died 1559).
 He was also given the commanderies of Halston and Slebech.
 In the autumn of 1558 he was sent to Malta, but fell ill at Brussels, where he heard of Mary's death.
 He was deterred from returning to England by the violence of the Protestant outbreaks in December.
 The following year he was sent on an embassy to the king of the Romans, and then made his way to Spain, where Philip gave him a pension.
 The efforts made by the English ambassador at Madrid to induce him to return to England were in vain, but Shelley protested his complete loyalty to the queen.
 As the relations between England and Spain grew strained, Shelley left for Malta, but at Genoa was recalled by Philip to go as his ambassador to Persia.
 He did not start on this mission, but in October 1562 was sent by Philip to congratulate the new king of the Romans on his election.
 In July 1565 he set out for Malta, which was then closely besieged by the Turks, but got no further than Naples, and did not reach Malta until the Turks had retired.

-On Tresham's death in 1566 Shelley became grand prior of the knights of St. John, but did not assume the title out of deference to Elizabeth's wishes.
+On Tresham's death in 1566 Shelley became grand prior of England of the knights of St. John, but did not assume the title out of deference to Elizabeth's wishes.
 The office of turcopolier, hitherto confined exclusively to Englishmen, was annexed to the grand-mastership.

-About 1569 Shelley left Malta, being unable to agree with Peter de Monte, who in the previous year had succeeded Jean Parisot de Valette as grand master of the order.
+About 1569 Shelley left Malta, being unable to agree with Pietro del Monte, who in the previous year had succeeded Jean Parisot de Valette as grand master of the order.
 He established himself at Venice on the invitation of the seignory, and there sought to ingratiate himself with the English government by sending secret intelligence of jesuit and other intrigues against Elizabeth I of England.
 He also made himself useful by looking after English commercial interests, and in 1583, in answer to his repeated requests, he was granted leave to return to England with liberty to practise his religion.
 But he was still under suspicion; he had held communications with William Parry (died 1585) at Venice; most of his relatives in England were recusants, and his nephew Richard Shelley was implicated in treasonable proceedings, for which he was examined by the council.
 Shelley remained at Venice, where he was treated with distinction.
 He died there about 1589.